Going onstage (www.esplanade.com).

 Time taken : ~10mins

-Before immersing yourself in the world of Chinese musical instruments, find out more about the music, its history and some of the more popular songs and instruments you can find in a Chinese orchestra or ensemble.
+Before immersing yourself in the world of Chinese musical instruments, find out more about the music they produce, the history of the genre, and some of the more popular songs and instruments you can find in a Chinese orchestra or ensemble.

 1. Tale as old as time.
 Almost.